WaiYanNyeinNaing/Real-Time-Gender-Classification-with-Deep-Learning/README.md

 # Credits
-This work is inspired from this fascinating [oarriaga/face_classification] B-IT-BOTS robotics team.
+This work is inspired from this fascinating [oarriaga/B-IT-BOTS robotics team].

 If you like this work please help me by giving me some stars.